zaibshamsi/fintech-csi-hackathon/README.md

-# FinTrack AI: Smart Expense Tracker (Backend Submission)
+# FinTrack AI: Smart Expense Tracker

 ## 🚀 Introduction
 FinTrack AI is the server-side engine for a modern personal finance application, built to tackle the challenge of managing expenses and enhancing financial security.
 This project was developed for the CSI Hackathon.